archlinux/archinstall/README.md

 ## Using a Live ISO Image

 Using [`QEMU`](https://wiki.archlinux.org/title/QEMU):
 > Provided you have KVM compatible hardware: check using `lsmod | grep -i "kvm"` this can often be enabled/disabled in motherboard settings under term "Virtualisation".
+And an ISO from [ArchDownload](https://archlinux.org/download/)

 ```shell
 # deps